 - oral hygiene instruction once per benefit year

 - composite (white) on all teeth − acrylic (replaced by composite)

 - removal of teeth (except impacted teeth)

-- prefab metal restorations/crowns and repairs (not custom made)
+- prefab metal restorations and repairs for existing crowns (not custom made)

 - endodontics (root canal therapy/fillings, treat disease of pulp tissue)

 - periodontics (treatment of bone and gum disease)

 - root planing and scaling (8 units each per year)